roboes/strava-club-scraper/readme.md

 ```

 #### Description
-- Scraps and imports activities belonging to a Strava Club (public activities or activities that the account that is scraping the data has access to) to a dataset.
+- Scraps and imports activities belonging to one or multiple Strava Club(s) (public activities or activities that the account that is scraping the data has access to) to a dataset.

 #### Parameters
 - `club_ids`: *str list*.
 List of Strava Club ids in which the tool should scrap data from (e.g. `club_ids=['445017', '1045852']`).